cncf/glossary/content/en/kubernetes.md

 Kubernetes, often abbreviated as K8s, is an open source container orchestrator.
 It automates the lifecycle of containerized applications on modern infrastructures, functioning as a "datacenter operating system" that manages applications across a [distributed system](/distributed-systems/).

-Kubernetes schedules [containers](container/) across [nodes](/nodes/) in a [cluster](/cluster/), bundling several infrastructure resources such as load balancer, persistent storage, and etc. to run containerized applications.
+Kubernetes schedules [containers](container/) across [nodes](/nodes/) in a [cluster](/cluster/), bundling several infrastructure resources such as load balancer, persistent storage, etc. to run containerized applications.

 Kubernetes enables automation and extensibility, allowing users to deploy applications declaratively (see below) in a reproducible way.
 Kubernetes is extensible via its [API](/application-programming-interface/), allowing experienced Kubernetes practitioners to leverage its automation capabilities according to their needs.